MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ## Manage OneDrive using Group Policy

 1. Install the OneDrive sync client on a PC running Windows 10.
-(To see and download the latest build for each ring, go to the [release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0?).
+(To see which builds are releasing and download builds, go to the [release notes](https://support.office.com/article/845dcf18-f921-435e-bf28-4e24b95e5fc0?).)
 Installing the sync client downloads the .adml and .admx files.

 2. Browse to %localappdata%\Microsoft\OneDrive\BuildNumber\adm\, to the subfolder for your language as necessary.